Louis-Aime/calendrical-javascript/README.md

 * The time elements can be obtained by the standard Date methode getHours(), getUTCHours(), etc.
 * weekday (TZ): a number that expresses the day of week of this date, for the week associated with the calendar, e.g. for the French revolutionnary calendar, the number is in the range 1..16, i.e. 1..10 for Unedi to Decadi, 11 to 16 for the six sansculottides days.
 With the 7-days week, the number is in the range 1 (Monday) to 7 (Sunday).
 * weekNumber (TZ): the number of the week following the calendar's rule
-* weeksInYear (TZ): the number fullYear (TZ),of weeks in this year  following the calendar's rule.
+* weeksInYear (TZ): the number of weeks in this year  following the calendar's rule.
 * weekYear (TZ): unambiguous signed number of the year the numbered week for this date belongs to.

 ### ExtDateTimeFormat: class